odata2ts/odata2ts/int-test/asp-net/README.md

 attributes and no `SRID` facets, none of which the model builder can express.
 The server's `FEATURE-COVERAGE.md` records why.

 `enableBindingProps` is switched on, since proving the binding notations is the point of this package.
+A binding is stated by the key of the entity to bind; the URL the query objects build from it is only worth anything if a real server resolves it.